 Good work doesn’t just happen.
 It calls for informed, courageous choices.
 I make no claim to do good work but I aspire to it and I know the importance of good friends and good questions in achieving it.
-As a learning community, we hope that GoodWork will provides a space for us to explore this, each of us in different ways, in our daily practice.
+As a learning community, I hope that GoodWork will provide a space for us to explore this, each of us in different ways, in our daily practice.

-To what extent do we experience ourselves as currently doing good work?
+To what extent do you experience yourself as currently doing good work?

-To what extent do we hunger to do good work?
+To what extent do you hunger to do good work?

 Are there other “goods” that good work depends upon?
 Are there other pillars that support good work?

-What questions linger in our life, right now, nudging us towards good work?
+What questions linger in your life, right now, nudging you towards good work?

-Are there significant blocks to overcome or dissolve in order for us to do good work?
+Are there significant blocks to overcome or dissolve in order for you to do good work?

-How can good friends help us address these?
+How might good friends help you address these?